 Testing restricted fund balances involves two assertions.
 Completeness: are all funds with donor-imposed restrictions classified as restricted?
 Existence and valuation: does the restricted fund balance accurately reflect the unspent portion of each restricted grant?

-In practice, this means obtaining a schedule of all restricted funds, agreeing each fund balance to a specific grant or donation with identified restrictions, and verifying that the expenditure charged against each fund complies with the restriction.
+In practice, this means obtaining a schedule of all restricted funds and agreeing each fund balance to a specific grant or donation with identified restrictions.
+You then verify that the expenditure charged against each fund complies with the restriction.
 If a donor gave €200,000 for children’s educational programmes and the organisation used €30,000 of that fund to cover general office rent, the restricted fund balance is overstated and general expenditure is understated.
 That’s a misclassification, and depending on amounts, it may be a fraud indicator under ISA 240 (misuse of restricted funds for general purposes).

 The physical separation of bank accounts helps.
 Some non-profits maintain separate bank accounts for each restricted fund.
 If they do, your bank confirmation testing under ISA 505 should confirm each account individually and agree the balances to the corresponding restricted fund.
 If the organisation pools all funds in one bank account (more common for smaller foundations), you need to verify the internal tracking mechanism.
 Is there a sub-ledger that tracks each restricted fund?
 Does the allocation of expenditure to funds happen at the transaction level or as a year-end allocation?
 Year-end allocations are higher risk because they allow management to assign expenditure to the most convenient fund rather than the correct one.